ARTHUR KRAMER ELEMENTARY, An IB World School

 · Traffic moves clockwise around the school and is ONE WAY on Midbury Road.

 · Student drop off location is on Midbury.
 Please use only this location for the safety of your child!
-Please remain in your car.
-Your child may safely exit your vehicle and walk directly and safely into the front of the building/main entrance.
+Please remain in your car and a staff member or a safety patrol member will open the door for your child.
+Your child may safely exit your vehicle and walk directly into the front of the building/main entrance.

 · Please DO NOT drop off or park in the Teacher’s Parking Lot or by the Portables.

-· If you park and walk your child to the front door, please cross your child between the corner crosswalks at all times.
+· If you park and walk your child to the front door, please cross your child between the CORNER CROSSWALKS on St. Judes or Tunica at all times.
 Please note that for safety reasons, parents must drop off students at the front door and may not wait with their children in the main foyer.

 · Students in grades Pre K-1 report to the Auditorium.